marekolsak/marek-build/README.md

 Piglit regression testing
 -------------------------

 Use `run-piglit.sh` from this repository.
-It will run piglit and create an HTML report.
+It will run piglit and create an HTML report in the `piglit-summary` directory.

 To run piglit for the first time, type:
 ```